vuestorefront/storefront-action/README.md

 ### Usage

-Example below is an example on usage for SAP storefront integration
+An example of usage for SAP storefront integration is provided below:

 ```yaml
 # .github/workflows/deploy-vue-storefront-cloud.yml